Resolving Disputes Over Fiduciary Misconduct

 Dealing with financial matters and family conflicts while grieving the loss of a loved one is never easy.
 A qualified lawyer can relieve some of your stress during this difficult time.
 The estate administration attorneys and staff at the Mullin Law Firm are there to give you advice and to assist you in the proper implementation of your duties.

 Call our lawyers at 925-852-6014 or contact us online.
 We are committed to proving responsive service to our clients.
-Someone will always be always available to answer your questions and provide you with quality legal guidance in a timely manner.
+Someone will always be available to answer your questions and provide you with quality legal guidance in a timely manner.